5 ways to manage student stress

 A relaxation technique originating in Buddhism, mindfulness is a popular coping mechanism for those tackling stress or anxiety.
 Used by clinicians to improve patients' physical and mental health, it can significantly lower stress levels.
 It is most often practised through deep breathing or guided meditation.

-Alison explains, 'mindfulness can be useful at allowing us time to step away from automatic thoughts and reactions, to remove intensity from our emotions.
-It is more effective if practiced regularly.
-There is evidence to show that after eight weeks of regular practice, mindfulness can improve the body's response to stress and changes the shape of the brain.'
+It is more effective if practiced regularly and there is even evidence to show that after eight weeks of regular practice, mindfulness can improve the body's response to stress and changes the shape of the brain.

-One of the most accessible ways to practice this is through free smartphone apps such as The Mindfulness App, Calm and Headspace.
+One of the most accessible ways to practice mindfulness is through free smartphone apps such as The Mindfulness App, Calm and Headspace.
 A number of books are also available on the subject.

 Look into what mindfulness activities are available at your university.
-At Queen Mary University there’s a mindfulness programme that is free for all students and staff.
+Some institutions run free sessions for students.

 For an introduction to the field, the Mental Health Foundation provides an online mindfulness course.